American alligator: Indicators of environmental restoration

 American alligators play an important role in the restoration of the Everglades as biological indicators of restoration success.
 American alligators are highly sensitive to changes in the hydrology, salinity, and productivity of their ecosystems; all are factors that are expected to change with Everglades restoration.
-American alligators also may control the long-term vegetation dynamics in wetlands by reducing the population of small mammals, particularly coypu, which may otherwise overgraze marsh vegetation.
+American alligators also may control the long-term vegetation dynamics in wetlands by reducing the population of small mammals, particularly nutria, which may otherwise overgraze marsh vegetation.
 In this way, the vital ecological service they provide may be important in reducing rates of coastal wetland losses in Louisiana.
 They may provide a protection service for water birds nesting on islands in freshwater wetlands.
 American alligators prevent predatory mammals from reaching island-based rookeries and in return eat spilled food and birds that fall from their nests.
 Wading birds appear to be attracted to areas with American alligators and have been known to nest at heavily trafficked tourist attractions with large numbers of American alligators, such as the St. Augustine Alligator Farm in St. Augustine, Florida.

 Relationship with humans

 Attacks on humans

-American alligators are capable of killing humans, but fatal attacks are fairly rare.
+American alligators are capable of killing humans, but fatal attacks are rare.
 Mistaken identity leading to an attack is always possible, especially in or near cloudy waters.
 American alligators are often less aggressive towards humans than larger crocodile species, a few of which (mainly the Nile and saltwater crocodiles) may prey on humans with some regularity.
 Alligator bites are serious injuries, due to the reptile's sheer bite force and risk of infection.
 Even with medical treatment, an American alligator bite may still result in a fatal infection.

 As human populations increase, and as they build houses in low-lying areas, or fish or hunt near water, incidents are inevitable where humans intrude on American alligators and their habitats.
 Since 1948, 257 documented attacks on humans in Florida (about five incidents per year) have been reported, of which an estimated 23 resulted in death.
 Only nine fatal attacks occurred in the United States throughout the 1970s–1990s, but American alligators killed 12 people between 2001 and 2007.
 An additional report of alligator attacks showed a total of 376 injuries and 15 deaths recorded all from 1948 to 2004, leading this to an increase of the alligator population.
 In May 2006, American alligators killed three Floridians in less than a week.
 At least 28 fatal attacks by American alligators have occurred in the United States since 1970.

 Wrestling

 Since the late 1880s, alligator wrestling has been a source of entertainment for some.
-Created by the Miccosukee and Seminole tribes prior to the arrival of Europeans, this tourism tradition remains popular despite criticism from animal-rights activists.
+Created by the Miccosukee and Seminole tribes for food prior to its popularity for tourism, this tourism tradition remains popular despite criticism from animal-rights activists.